-A deeper network topology analysis of some of the most active interactions around this campaign enabled us to better understand what we believe is a core element in the Islamic State’s strategy – attracting audiences through glamourized content, only to radicalize them later on with personalized content.
+A deeper network topology analysis of some of the most active interactions around this campaign enabled us to better understand what we believe is a core element in the Islamic State’s strategy – attracting audiences through glamourized content only to radicalize these audiences later on with personalized content.

 Our hypothesis is that ISIS follows a “honey pot” strategy based on pulse campaigns.
-We believe they publish content that is culturally positioned for their target audience, in order to attract and identify potential candidates for radicalization.
-They then later directly contact those who’ve interacted with the content on a one-on-one basis via digital media.
+In the context of content, this means that they publish content that is culturally positioned for their target audience in order to attract and identify potential candidates for radicalization.
+Later, they directly contact those who have interacted with the content on a one-on-one basis via digital media.
 We also speculate that ISIS recruiters communicate with individuals and private groups directly with tailored content as a first step to establishing a relationship, similar to the way businesses approach lead generation with branded content.

-Alto Data Analytics research, using Alto Analyzer and proprietary technology, has revealed ISIS’s ability to create effective digital media strategies for a clear, very segmented target audience with consistent branding, as well as how to connect with audiences using the most relevant messages and visuals on the digital media channels with the most value.
+Using Alto Analyzer and other proprietary technology, a team of data scientists at Alto Data Analytics has revealed ISIS’s ability to create effective digital media strategies for a well-defined and segmented target audience.
+The strategies exhibit elements such as consistent branding and an ability to connect with audiences using relevant messages and visuals on the high-value digital media channels.
 The key insights we have extracted from this study include:

-The digital age has created new “digital battle fields”.ISIS’s visual narratives are strongly connected to those found in Western popular culture – above all in the use of violence and terror as a cultural product.ISIS’s key messages do not focus on religion, but on “joining the caliphate as a way of life”.Effective digital media strategies and lack of counter-narratives mean radicalizing young audiences is easier than ever.Media and Internet companies are making great efforts to catch up with radicalization as it is a key priority for them.
+The digital age has created new “digital battlefields”.ISIS’s visual narratives are strongly connected to those found in Western popular culture – above all in the use of violence and terror as a cultural product.ISIS’s key messages do not focus on religion, but on “joining the caliphate as a way of life”.Effective digital media strategies alongside a lack of counter-narratives indicate an area where radicalization efforts go unchallenged.Media and Internet companies are making great efforts to catch up with radicalization as a key priority.

 Interested in learning more?
-For access to the full report and/ or Alto Data Analytics products and services, please contact firstname.lastname@example.org.
+For access to the full report or more information on Alto’s products and services, please contact firstname.lastname@example.org.